RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 The user can also compare the msf between two protein complexes.
 Let's say that the user has performed NMA on two coarse grained models of the same protein, and now wants to compare if the additional coarse graining decreased the accuracy.
 If we obtain the same mean square fluctuations for each residue, then in each model we can say that the results are comparable regardless of the coarse graining level.
 Obviously, we must compare only the residues that are common in each model.
-Hence, we specify common residues
+Hence we specify common residues

 **Command:** ::